onkoe/dlp-fetch-bot/README.md

 ## Contributions

-If you'd like to fix problems or add new functionality to the bot, please follow the contributors guide! **TODO**
+If you'd like to fix problems or add new functionality to the bot, please follow [the contributors guide](./CONTRIBUTORS.md)!

 ## Configuration